rydmike/adaptive_theme_demo/README.md

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/result_and_dark.png" alt="ColorScheme result on Android in dark mode" />

 The tinting used on Android is quite subtle, the difference to the tinted version is not super obvious, but it is there.
-We could use more aggressive tinting if we wanted to on Android, but we chose to keep it very subtle.
-Typically, the surface tinting in Android is a bit too aggressive for our preference.
-With this demo we wanted to show a way to also make more subtle tinted surfaces with `flex_seed_scheme`.
-You can make totally custom tinting and color mapping to `ColorScheme` colors, with `flex_seed_scheme` by defining your own custom `FlexTones`.

-We can also see that the above generated `ColorsScheme`s all include our designer colors from the provided palette and generally match the design intent of the designer's palette.
-Also for all generated supporting colors.
-The color schemes are also colorful and have good contrast, except for the `fixedDim` colors which intentionally have much lower contrast as it is in their design intent.
+We can also see that the above generated `ColorsScheme`s all include our designer colors from the provided design palette and generally match the design intent of the designer's palette.
+The color schemes are also colorful and have good contrast, except for the `fixedDim` colors, which intentionally have much lower contrast as a part of their design.

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/design_colors_2.png" alt="Design colors 2" />

 Now that we have our platform adaptive `ColorScheme` defined we can start using it and defining our adaptive application theme.
-Before we do so, let's look at how we will use the theme in our app, once we have defined it even further below.
+Before we do so, let's look at how we use the theme in our app.

 ## MaterialApp